 California is a big beautiful state that has a plethora of opportunities.
-The top growing careers in white collar work are engineers, architects, lawyers, accountants, and consultants.
-Although these jobs deal with very different day to day transactions almost all of them deal with a lot of writing, talking, sitting, and are high-stress level.
-When people think of job injuries they often think of more blue collar work like construction workers or service industry.
+The top growing careers in white-collar work are engineers, architects, lawyers, accountants, and consultants.
+Although these jobs deal with very different day-to-day transactions almost all of them deal with a lot of writing, talking, sitting, and are high-stress level.
+When people think of job injuries they often think of more blue-collar work like construction workers or the service industry.
 It makes sense because those jobs are more physically demanding.
 It is easier to break a bone while falling off a roof then it is to break a bone while sitting at a desk, but there are other kinds of injuries that are more subtle and harder to pinpoint but can be just as debilitating as breaking a limb.

 To expand on this growing field, more orthopedic centers are opening up in order to meet the demands of the injuries.
 Those who type or write often are very familiar with carpal tunnel.
 This degenerative disease does not get better over time and if not treated early can require surgery or the need to use medicine over time.
 Injuries that occur in the shoulder or knees can also be related to picking up things repeatedly.
 For instance, those who work in the health care field are constantly picking up clients as well as after them.
 EMT or firemen are also people who are constantly lifting light to heavy objects as well.
 The main point to carry with you is that no injury is too small to file a workers compensation claim.